isaaaaaaaaaaaac/rnaseq_unitigs_correct/README.md

 ## Introduction

-This repository contains a simple script that uses both minia and kat to do the following:
+This repository contains a simple script that uses both [Minia](https://github.com/GATB/minia) and [KAT](https://kat.readthedocs.io/en/latest/index.html) to do the following:

  * Takes an `unitigs.fa` file as the input
  * Uses [Minia](https://github.com/GATB/minia) to remove the tips